leticiafossato/pet-adoption-system/README.md

 - Find a good model to predict the probabilities;

 ### Improvements
-- Load the site into Heroku;
+- Improve the model;
 - Build a dataset using data from a Brazilian ONG;
 - Improve streamlit design;
 - Implement a search by image;
+- Load the site into Heroku;

 ### Thanks
 A special thanks for IronHack teachers, who helped me a lot during the development of project.<br>